 This has got to be one of the most commonly asked questions: where can I save space and money when designing a bathroom?
-So today, as part of my Wednesday AD break series, in collaboration with West One Bathrooms, I spoke to Louise Ashdown, the company’s head of design, to find out more about those two crucial elements and I thought it would be worth sharing it again now as the information will always stand the test of time.
+So today, as part of my collaboration earlier this year with West One Bathrooms, I spoke to Louise Ashdown, the company’s head of design, to find out more about those two crucial elements and I thought it would be worth sharing it again now as the information will always stand the test of time.

 It’s well known that the UK builds the smallest houses in Europe and that the bathroom is generally not regarded so much as a luxury space, but more of a practical necessity.
 For years the tradition has been to squeeze it into the smallest possible area.